Skip to main content

 • Host firewall rules: Allow only necessary ports.
 If the client supports relay, avoid direct port forwarding.

 • App sources: Install APKs from trusted stores.
-See is using an Android emulator on iOS safe and legal? for legal considerations.
+See is using an Android emulator for iOS safe and legal for legal considerations.

 • Logging out: When done, sign out and stop the host instance to prevent unintended access.

 High latency or rubber-banding: Lower resolution to 720p, reduce fps to 30, and prioritize traffic on your router.
-Network fixes align with fix lag when playing Android games via iOS emulator.
+Network fixes align with fix lag in Android emulator games on iOS.

 Audio delay: Switch to stereo mode instead of surround in the remote client, and verify no Bluetooth latency issue.
-If audio is missing entirely, consult audio not working in Android emulator for iOS — fixes.
+If audio is missing entirely, consult fix audio not working in Android emulator on iOS.

 Frequent crashes: Update host GPU drivers and reduce emulator RAM.
-More crash patterns appear in emulator crashes on iOS — causes and solutions.
+More crash patterns appear in fix Android emulator crashes on iOS.

 Server connection errors: Re-authenticate and verify firewall rules.
-If the client reports server timeouts, see why won’t my Android emulator connect to the server on iOS?.
+If the client reports server timeouts, see fix Android emulator server connection on iOS.

 Touch drift: Use the client’s input calibration.
 If drift persists, switch to a controller for precision.